The Gods Must Be Crazy: Plot

-One day, Xi happens upon a herd of goats, and shoots one with a tranquilizer arrow, planning to eat it.
-He is arrested and sentenced to jail.
-M'pudi, who once lived with the San and can speak the San language, is discontent with the verdict.
-He and Steyn arrange to hire Xi as a tracker for the remainder of his sentence in lieu of prison time, and teach Xi how to drive Steyn's Land Rover.
-Meanwhile, the guerrillas invade Thompson's school, taking her and the students as hostages as they make their escape to a neighbouring country.
+On his trek to dispose of the cursed Coke bottle, Xi finds a herd of goats and shoots one with a tranquilizer arrow, planning to eat it.
+The goatherd has him arrested, and he is sentenced to 3 months in jail.
+M'pudi, who once lived with the San and can speak their language, considers the verdict harsh.
+He and Andrew arrange to hire Xi as a tracker for the remainder of his sentence in lieu of prison time.

-Steyn, M'pudi and Xi, immersed in their fieldwork, find that they are along the terrorists' and children's path, and observe their movements with a telescope.
-They manage to immobilize six of the eight guerrillas using makeshift tranquilizer darts launched by Xi with a miniature bow, allowing Thompson and the children to confiscate the guerillas' firearms.
-Steyn and M'pudi apprehend the remaining two guerrillas by frightening one with a snake and by shooting at a tree above the other, causing latex to drip from the tree and irritate his skin.
-Jack Hind arrives and takes Thompson and the children away, taking credit for the rescue that Steyn, M'pudi and Xi had actually planned and executed.
+Meanwhile, the guerrillas invade Kate's school, taking her and the students hostages as they make their escape to a neighbouring country.
+Andrew, M'pudi and Xi, immersed in their fieldwork, find that they are along the terrorists' and children's path and concoct a plan.
+Xi, who is small in stature, slips among the children with a brief note for Kate.
+Xi uses makeshift tranquilizer darts to immobilize six of the eight guerrillas, allowing Kate and the children to confiscate the guerillas' firearms.
+Andrew and M'pudi apprehend the remaining two guerrillas.
+Hind arrives and takes Kate and the children away, taking credit for the rescue that Andrew, M'pudi and Xi had planned and executed.

-Later, with Xi's term over, Steyn pays his wages and sends him on his way.
-Xi has never seen paper money (banknotes) before, and throws them on the ground.
-Steyn and M'pudi then drive from their camp to visit Thompson, where Steyn attempts to explain his tendency to be uncoordinated in her presence, but accidentally and repeatedly knocks over a number of objects in the process.
-Thompson finds his efforts endearing, and kisses Steyn.
+Later, with Xi's term over, Andrew pays his wages and sends him on his way.
+Having no use for money, Xi discards it.
+At M'pudi's counseling, Andrew visits Kate to explain his “interesting psychological phenomenon” of awkwardness around women, but in the process repeatedly knocks over the table and utensils that Kate is setting.
+Kate finds his efforts endearing and kisses Andrew.

-Xi eventually arrives at God's Window, the top of a cliff with a solid layer of low-lying clouds obscuring the landscape below.
-Convinced that he has reached the edge of the world, he throws the bottle off the cliff, and returns to his family.
+Xi eventually arrives at the top of a cliff with a solid layer of low-lying clouds obscuring the landscape below.
+Convinced that he has reached the edge of the world, he throws the bottle off the cliff and returns to his family.